-Treasury, White House face enormous pressure to quickly disburse stimulus aid after Trump’s delay
+Treasury attempts to begin sending stimulus checks by end of the week, rushing after Trump’s delay

 Now, the process of doling out roughly $900 billion in long-sought aid is set to start in the final days of the Trump administration, right as President-elect Joe Biden prepares to enter the White House.
 Trump, Vice President Mike Pence, and Treasury Secretary Steven Mnuchin are all vacationing this week, though a Treasury Department spokesperson said Mnuchin and Trump have been in contact.

 In addition to the emergency relief funds, the newly enacted law directs the government to appropriate $20 billion for coronavirus testing, for example, and $8 billion for vaccine distribution.
-It allocates $13 billion in fresh money to help families afford food, and $10 billion to help parents cover the cost of child care.
+It allocates $13 billion in fresh money to help families afford food, and $10 billion to help parents cover the cost of childcare.
 There is new aid to boost arts programs and expand the availability of high-speed internet access.
 And lawmakers set aside billions more to ensure families can stay in their homes — and transit agencies could literally keep the trains running on time.

 Even the mere availability of relief already appeared to offer the economy a slight jolt Monday, as Southwest Airlines announced it would not need to slash its workforce and reduce its wages after Trump opted to sign the stimulus package.
-The Dow Jones Industrial Average, meanwhile, was up nearly 200 points in midday trading as investors cheered the prospect of stimulus-aided economic growth.
+The Dow Jones industrial average, meanwhile, was up nearly 200 points in midday trading as investors cheered the prospect of stimulus-aided economic growth.

 But the president’s delay in signing a law still raised the prospect that it could be a little longer before some of the money actually reached those that need it most.